-" I can plan my care with people who work together to understand me and my carer(s), allow me control, and bring together services to achieve the outcomes important
+" I can plan my care with people who work together to understand me and my carer(s), allow me control, and bring together services to achieve the outcomes important current flexibilities which will assist in an integrated approach and build upon previous partnership arrangements.

-We intend to adopt this as a description of what 'good' looks like.
+We have adopted this as a description of what 'good' looks like.

 It is known that service fragmentation can lead to a poor experience for the individual and their family, as well as the potential for substantial inefficiency within the health and social care system and for whole populations.
-There is an expectation to develop new innovative integrated approaches across partners and the whole-system.
-There will be national support for such developments including the introduction of a pioneer programme for the most innovative approaches nationally.
-There are current flexibilities which will assist in an integrated approach and build upon previous partnership arrangements.
+There is an expectation to develop new innovative integrated approaches across partners and the whole-systems.
+There are far:

-2.3 Using a commissioning process the work has progressed through the following stages so far:
+2.3 Using a commissioning process the work has progressed through the following stages so

-- project initiation and scope for the work - full health needs assessment involving children and young people, - service mapping and assessment of the total resource for the pathway - stakeholder engagement including through an event 2 July and analysis of wider stakeholder views - development of service design principles from the service user and commissioner perspective
+- project initiation and scope for the work - full health needs assessment involving children and young people, - service mapping and assessment of the total resource for the pathway - stakeholder engagement including through an event 2 July and October and analysis of wider stakeholder views - Regular dialogue with service users on their views - development of service design principles from the service user, stakeholders and commissioner perspectives.